 One study showed many plasma cells containing IgG4 in the lamina propria.
 The pathological changes are unequal in the distribution and generally affect the entire length of the esophagus.

-None of the histological findings is specific for eosinophilic esophagitis.
-Esophageal eosinophilia can be found in a variety of disorders, including gastroesophageal reflux disease (GERD).
+None of the histological findings is specific to eosinophilic esophagitis.
+Esophageal eosinophilia can be found in various disorders, including gastroesophageal reflux disease (GERD).

-Oesophageal eosinophilia receptive to the proton pump (PPI-REE), eosinophilic gastroenteritis, hypereosinophilic syndrome, Crohn’s disease , connective tissue diseases, hypersensitivity to medications, parasitic and fungal infections and achalasia.
+Oesophageal eosinophilia is receptive to the proton pump (PPI-REE), eosinophilic gastroenteritis, hypereosinophilic syndrome, Crohn’s disease, connective tissue diseases, hypersensitivity to medications, parasitic and fungal infections, and achalasia.

-In clinical practice, the real challenge is to differentiate EoE from GERD and PPI-REE.
+The real challenge is differentiating EoE from GERD and PPI-REE in clinical practice.
 Eosinophilic degranulation is seen more deeply in EoE than in the GERD biopsy sample.
-In EoE, eosinophilic inflammation extends beyond the mucosa to the submucosa and the muscularis propria.
+EoE, eosinophilic inflammation extends beyond the mucosa to the submucosa and the muscularis propria.

 Symptoms of Eosinophilic Esophagitis

-The main symptoms of eosinophilic esophagitis are the solid alimentary dysphagia and the esophageal alimentary impaction that requires the endoscopic elimination of the alimentary bolus as an emergency case.
+The main symptoms of eosinophilic esophagitis are solid alimentary dysphagia and the esophageal alimentary impaction that requires the endoscopic elimination of the alimentary bolus in an emergency case.

 In one study, EoE was found in 9% of all cases of esophageal alimentary impaction.

-Commonly, diagnosis is suspected after a first episode of esophageal food impaction and biopsy showing esophageal eosinophilia
+Commonly, diagnosis is suspected after the first episode of esophageal food impaction and biopsy showing esophageal eosinophilia.

 Less frequently, patients have heartburn and chest pain that mimic gastroesophageal reflux disease.

-One study found that gender was an important factor in the initial clinical presentation of eosinophilic esophagitis.
+One study found that gender was an essential factor in the initial clinical presentation of eosinophilic esophagitis.
 Men presented dysphagia and esophageal alimentary impaction more commonly than women.

 Women presented heartburn and chest pain more frequently than men.

-Diffuse narrowing of the esophageal lumen has been seen in clinical practice as a result of chronic inflammation and fibrosis.
+Diffuse narrowing of the esophageal lumen has been seen in clinical practice due to chronic inflammation and fibrosis.

-As aeroallergens play an important role in pathogenesis, eosinophilic esophagitis was diagnosed more frequently when the environmental pollen count (grass, trees and weeds) is high; the highest percentage of EoE occurred in the spring and the lowest percentage in the winter.
+As aeroallergens play an essential role in pathogenesis, eosinophilic esophagitis was diagnosed more frequently when the environmental pollen count (grass, trees, and weeds) is high; the highest percentage of EoE occurred in the spring and the lowest rate in the winter.

 Another study showed that symptomatic esophageal eosinophilia was diagnosed more frequently in the December / January and May / June periods.

-Although eosinophilic esophagitis is an important differential diagnosis in the field of dysphagia and acute impaction with food bolus, the understanding and treatment of this disease is still in its infancy.
+Although eosinophilic esophagitis is an important differential diagnosis in dysphagia and acute impaction with food bolus, the understanding and treatment of this disease are still in their infancy.
 It is now considered the second most common cause of chronic esophagitis.